MicrosoftDocs/MIMDocs/MIMDocs/mim-privacy-compliance.md

 In order to perform management operations, administrators must be part of synchronization operations or admin defined [here](/previous-versions/mim/jj590183(v%3dws.10)).

 Updating of data is done by defining rules from the source of authority.
 Management console helps identify the source of authority to update it at the source.
-Another option is create sync rule or rule extention to control the data updating if source like HR data still needs to remain.
-These are available supported options.
+Another option is create sync rule or rule extension to control the data updating if source like HR data still needs to remain.

-For more information on different ways to update attribute, see below.
+For more information on different ways to update attributes, see below.

 - [Using Rules Extensions](https://msdn.microsoft.com/library/windows/desktop/ms698810(v=vs.100).aspx)
 - [Understanding Data Synchronization with External Systems](/previous-versions/mim/jj133850(v%3dws.10))